 - Malaysia's rising per capita income and increasing urban population has encouraged consumers to lead a more modern but busy lifestyle.
 Thus there is a trend towards meals that are convenient to prepare or ready to eat.
-Consumers are also demanding more variety in their foods, becoming accustomed to international cuisines including western foods, and also healthier foods, providing new opportunities for food manufacturers. - An important trend affecting the local food processing industry is the establishment of new supermarkets and hypermarkets throughout Malaysia.
-Shopping at these retails outlets is becoming increasingly popular among consumers.
+Consumers are also demanding more variety in their foods, becoming accustomed to international cuisines including western foods, and also healthier foods, providing new opportunities for food manufacturers. - Supermarkets and hypermarkets are now located throughout Malaysia.
+Shopping at these retails outlets is popular among consumers.
 These supermarkets and hypermarkets have cold storage facilities to stock and display chilled and frozen foods.
 This provides opportunities for food manufacturers to develop and market frozen and chilled processed foods.